Jiplay/SafeCall_API/README.md

 # API of SafeCall

-SafeCall is our EIP (Epitech Innovative Project), feel free to browse the code, it's far from being perfect, but it helps us to learn a lot !
+SafeCall is our EIP (Epitech Innovative Project), feel free to browse the code, it's far from being perfect, but it helped us to learn a lot !

 We passed everything with this project @ EPITECH : 2024